-- 1. Include documentation indicating that the shellstock that was shipped prior to meeting required internal temperature and notice of a time/temperature device indicating that continuing cooling has occurred.
+Include documentation indicating that the shellstock that was shipped prior to meeting required internal temperature and notice of a time/temperature device indicating that continuing cooling has occurred.
 The shipment must be accompanied with a time/temperature recording device indicating continuing cooling.
-Shipments of four (4) hours or less will not be required to have a time/temperature device or comply with Chapter XIII. .01 A. (2) (c) (d) or (e).
+Shipments of four (4) hours or less will not be required to have

+- a time/temperature device or comply with Chapter XIII. .01 A. (2) (c) (d) or (e).
 Shipments of four (4) hours or less must have documentation as required in Chapter XIII. .01 A. (2) (b).
 [C] - 2.
-The dealer can cool the product to an internal temperature of 50°F (10°C) or less prior to shipment.
+Should a dealer receive shellstock from a dealer who has elected to ship the shellstock prior to achieving required internal temperatures the dealer may choose to cool the product to an internal temperature of 50°F (10°C) or less prior to shipment.
+In this case a time temperature device will not be required.
 The dealer must document in a HACCP record that the internal temperature of 50°F (10°C) was met prior to shipment.